 - find an exercise you like doing

-- figure out what time of day works best for you
+- figure out what time of day you like to workout

 - find a workout partner

-- join a challenge either at home or as part of a gym or program
+- join a challenge either at home or as part of your gym membership

 - use an app or YouTube